TheJacksonLaboratory/cs-nf-pipelines/toy_example/README.md

 domain specific language number 2.
 This is because the syntax from DSL1 has changed.
 This means we are standardizing to DSL2 and will update old scripts to meet its requirements.
+<br><br>
+The rough_start branch contains the code to run these minimally.
+The modular branch will be the branch where modularization of these tools takes place.
 <hr>

 ## Key Take Aways